lyledodgegh-demo-org/community/sample-meeting-agenda.md

 <!-- This is a sample meeting agenda markdown for creating a GitHub Issue template from https://thedigitalworkplace.com/articles/virtual-meeting-agenda-template/ -->

+## Meeting information

+- date and time including time zone
+- link to join the meeting
+- any alternate dial in info
+- link to the finalized agenda for the meeting

 ## Meeting ground rules

 Add a link here to make sure your meeting ground rules or working agreement is in place.